openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the patch package deployment fails.
+This error code is returned when patch package deployment fails.

 **Possible Causes**

 1. The `type` in `patch.json` must be either `patch` or `hotreload`; otherwise, deployment fails.
-2. If the HAP package corresponding to `bundleName` is not installed, deployment fails.
+2. Deployment fails if the HAP package corresponding to `bundleName` is not installed.
 3. `bundleName` and `versionCode` must match those of the installed HAP application.
 For `patch` type, `versionName` must also match; otherwise, deployment fails.
 4. If a patch package has already been deployed, the `versionCode` of the new patch package must be greater than that of the previous one; otherwise, deployment fails.
-5. For `patch`-type patches, signature verification is performed.
+5. For `patch`-type packages, signature verification is performed.
 The signing certificate must match that of the application; otherwise, deployment fails.
-6. When deploying a `patch`-type patch package in debug mode, if the currently used patch package is of `hotreload` type, deployment fails.
+6. For debug versions deploying `patch`-type packages: if an active patch package is of `hotreload` type, deployment fails.
-7. When deploying a `hotreload`-type patch package in debug mode, if the currently used patch package is of `patch` type, deployment fails.
-In release mode, deployment fails.
+7. For debug versions deploying `hotreload`-type packages: if an active patch package is of `patch` type, deployment fails.
+For release versions, deployment always fails.

 **Resolution Steps**

-Ensure the patch package complies with the rules.
+Verify whether the patch package complies with the rules.

 ## 18500004 Patch Package Enablement Failed